Steilacoom Historical School District: Virtual school

-From 2005-2012 the school district had a partnership with the Washington Virtual Academy (WAVA), a K-8 virtual school operated by a private organization and hosted by the SSD.
+From 2005 to 2012 the school district had a partnership with the Washington Virtual Academy (WAVA), a K-8 virtual school operated by a private organization and hosted by the SSD.
 Students attended online classes provided by the WVA and supported by the school district through home schooling.
 Enrollment was not restricted to those within the school district and students from across the state attended.
 The partnership between WAVA and SSD began in 2006 with 652 students registered.
-The partnership was ended at the end of the 2011-12 school year following a dispute between the private contractor and the school district.
+The partnership was ended at the end of the 2011–12 school year following a dispute between the private contractor and the school district.
 Approximately 25 students in the district were enrolled.

 In the model offered through WAVA, students receive direct instruction from designated adults, such as their parents, with assistance of materials provided by WAVA.
 These materials include a teacher's guide, curriculum materials, books, workbooks, and materials for assignments.
 Student evaluations are conducted by the instructing adult.
-Approximately one-quarter of the work was is online.
+Approximately one-quarter of the work is online.
 Students are able to work at different grade levels in different subjects and advance when they reach certain levels of proficiency.
 Certified teachers who monitor progress, talk regularly with students and parents, and answer questions were assigned to each family.
 Online instruction and field trips for groups of students are arranged.
 Students must take standard state and school district exams.